pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/retrieval.rst

 | :response_list:`_`

-* :response_code:`200,containing the list of repositories`
+* :response_code:`200,containing the array of repositories`

-| :return:`the same format as retrieving a single repository, except the base of the return value is a list of them`
+| :return:`the same format as retrieving a single repository, except the base of the return value is an array of them`

 :sample_response:`200` ::